Sailesh-Bhoite/Graph-Plotter/README.md

 Later on, if required you can save those graphs in png format (in the directory where the python code runs).

-For demo video follow the link:
+For demo video follow the link: [Video Link](https://www.linkedin.com/posts/sailesh-bhoite_techmindsmarathon-techminds-activity-7267065711779328000-Dac8?utm_source=share&utm_medium=member_desktop)